 1. Manchester City – 100 points – 2017/18

-The most dominant league campaign in Premier League history, as City left all in their wake with a stunning season.
+The most dominant league campaign in Premier League history, City’s ‘centurions’ became the first side ever to reach 100 points as the club left all in their wake, finishing a huge 19 points clear of nearest challengers Manchester United.

 The list of records broke includes…